Amararyan/SNID-SAGE/docs/cli/batch-processing.md

 ## Troubleshooting

-- “Templates not found”: pass the templates directory explicitly or set it via `sage config set templates.default_dir ...`
 - “Out of memory” on large batches: narrow the type range or run in smaller batches

 ## See also